xplorts/xplorts/README.md

 snapcomp | Modify a Bokeh Figure by adding a snapshot growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal stacked bars showing growth components, and markers showing overall growth for each stack of bars. stacks | Modify a Bokeh Figure by adding a horizontal or vertical stacked bar chart showing several data series with a split factor. tscomp | Modify a Bokeh Figure by adding a time series growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal  stacked bars showing growth components, and a line showing overall growth.
-dblprod | Modify a Bokeh Figure by adding charts to show labour productivity levels or growth components.
 </details>

 <details>